 The mass market business brokers never specialise - they tend to take on anything and everything, whatever the size, whatever the sector!
 Going with them is not the best way to achieve top price. #businessbrokers

 Interestingly, none of those names come up in Google searches for business brokers!
 If you were an accountancy practice looking to find a good broker, and using Google, you'll have missed the UK intermediaries most competent at selling accountancy practices.
-You'll also have missed the strategic, industry specific buyers who go directly to these brokers!
+By extension, you'll also have lost access to the strategic, industry specific buyers who go directly to these brokers!

 Similarly, if you were looking to sell a recruitment agency, there are over a dozen specialist brokers - names like Boxington, Chartswood Group, CS Consultancy, Henders Management Ltd, Optima Corporate Finance etc. Again, you won't find a list of these in Google.
 There are numerous other specialist brokers handling just manufacturing businesses, or financial ones, or care homes, or nurseries.
 There are some who handle only businesses in the hospitality / marine / agricultural / tech / software or SaaS / cosmetics / automotive and whatever other sector you can imagine.